turbonemesis/constitution/CONSTITUTION.md

 #### Section 3 – Quorum

-Quorum for consideration of new "rules" consist of a fifty percent majority of the total active voting members of the Senate.
+A. Quorum for consideration of new "rules" consist of a fifty percent majority of the total active voting members of the Senate.

 #### Section 4 – Legislation